ibm-cloud-docs/sell/tutorial-onboard-bundle.md

 From the Configure product tab, you can review your version details.
 There are no actions that you need to take.
 When you are ready to move on, click **Next**.

-## Add security and compliance controls
-{: #bundle-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.

 ## Set the license requirements
 {: #bundle-onboard-cfg-license}
 {: step}